List of Humans episodes

 Humans is a science fiction television series that debuted on 14 June 2015 on Channel 4.
-Written by the British team Sam Vincent and Jonathan Brackley, based on the Swedish science fiction drama Real Humans, the series explores the themes of artificial intelligence and robotics, focusing on the social, cultural, and psychological impact of the invention of anthropomorphic robots called "synths".
+Created by the British team Jonathan Brackley and Sam Vincent, based on the Swedish science fiction drama Real Humans, the series explores the themes of artificial intelligence and robotics, focusing on the social, cultural, and psychological impact of the invention of anthropomorphic robots called "synths".
 The series is produced jointly by AMC in the United States, and Channel 4 and Kudos in Britain.

 Channel 4 announced in May 2019 that there would not be a fourth series.